 Certified with the American Board of Family Medicine

-Licensed in New York, New Jersey, California, Illinois, Arizona, and Washington, D.C.
+Licensed in New York, New Jersey, California, Illinois, and Arizona

 Clinical Instructor In Medicine, Weill Cornell Medical College 2011-2017